FOUNDATIONAL CONCEPTS

 The behavioral view of learning, also known as behaviorism, is a psychological perspective that emphasizes the role of observable behavior in the learning process.
 According to this view, learning is defined as a change in behavior that occurs as a result of an individual's interaction with their environment.
 Behaviorism emphasizes the role of reinforcement and punishment in shaping behavior, which is equated with learning.

-In the behavioral view, learning occurs through the association between a stimulus and a response, where desirable behaviors are reinforced and undesirable behaviors are discouraged.
+In the behavioral view, learning occurs through the association between a stimulus and a response.
+Desirable behaviors are reinforced and undesirable behaviors are discouraged.
 Reinforcement can be positive (presenting a rewarding stimulus) or negative (removing an aversive stimulus).
 Both types of reinforcement increase the likelihood of the behavior being repeated, leading to learning.
 Conversely, punishment aims to decrease the frequency of unwanted behaviors by introducing negative consequences, which is also considered a form of learning.

 Behaviorists measure learning through observable changes in behavior, focusing on the measurable outcomes of the learning process rather than internal mental processes.
 They argue that learning occurs when a demonstrable change in an individual's behavior results from their interaction with the environment.